MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-content-ownership-and-management.md

 - Define how ownership and stewardship terminology is used in your organization, including expectations for these roles.
 - Set [contacts for each workspace](../collaborate-share/service-create-the-new-workspaces.md#create-a-contact-list) and for individual artifacts to communicate ownership and/or support responsibilities.
-- Specify 2-4 [workspace administrators](../collaborate-share/service-new-workspaces.md#roles-in-the-new-workspaces) and conduct an [audit](/rest/api/power-bi/admin/groups_getgroupusersasadmin) of workspace admins on a regular basis (at least twice a year).
-Workspace admins might be directly responsible for managing workspace content, or may be those tasks are assigned to colleagues who do the hands-on work.
-In all cases, workspace admins should be able to easilycontact owners of specific content.
+- Specify 2-4 [workspace administrators](../collaborate-share/service-new-workspaces.md#roles-in-the-new-workspaces) and conduct an [audit](/rest/api/power-bi/admin/groups_getgroupusersasadmin) of workspace admins on a regular basis (perhaps twice a year).
+Workspace admins might be directly responsible for managing workspace content, or it may be that those tasks are assigned to colleagues who do the hands-on work.
+In all cases, workspace admins should be able to easily contact owners of specific content.
 - Include consistent branding on reports to indicate who produced the content and who to contact for help.
 A small image or text label located in the report footer is valuable, especially when the report is exported from the Power BI service.
 A standard template, as described in the [mentoring and user enablement](powerbi-adoption-roadmap-mentoring-and-user-enablement.md) article, can encourage and simplify the consistent use of branding.
 - Make use of best practices reviews with the COE, which are discussed in the [COE](powerbi-adoption-roadmap-center-of-excellence.md) article.